ViBiOh/dashboard/README.md

 Create your OAuth app on [GitHub interface](https://github.com/settings/developers).
 The authorization callback URL must be in the form of `https://[URL_OF_DASHBOARD]/auth/github`.

+## Deploy

+When deploying, images are pulled and all services are started.
+After successful deploy, old images are removed, if possible, from docker host in order to free up disk space.

 ## HotDeploy

 At deploy time, if the new containers have [`HEALTHCHECK`](https://docs.docker.com/engine/reference/builder/#healthcheck), `dashboard` will wait during at most 5 minutes for an `healthy` status.
 When all containers with `healthcheck` are healthy, old containers are stopped and removed.
 Load-balancer with Docker's healthcheck (e.g. [traefik](https://traefik.io)) will handle route change without downtime based on that healthcheck.